tigerpointe/Hangman/README.md

 Each incorrect guess adds an element to the hangman diagram.

-The game ends when a solution is guessed, or the diagram is completed.
+The game ends when a solution is guessed, or a diagram is completed.

 ## Make a Difference
 If you enjoy this software, please consider donating to one of the following: